Silver Lake Sand Dunes

 Motorcycles and ATVs will be tested like the full-sized vehicles by placing a sound meter at a forty-five degree angle, twenty inches from the muffler exhaust pipe.
 In most cases, 80 cc engines will be tested at 6,000 RPM, 125 cc at 5, 000 RPM, 250 cc at 4,000 RPM and 500+ cc at 3,000 - 3,500 RPM.
 The Motorcycle Industry Council produces an manual detailing the standards ATVs and motorcycles must meet.
 A muffler that meets Environmental Acoustic Reduction (E.A.R.) standards may be considered as a viable solution for motorcycles.
 Most ATVs with unaltered, factory-equipped exhaust systems, that have been properly maintained, will meet the requirements.
 Those vehicles that have been manufactured for "closed track" use only, such as many motocross or "dirt-bike" motorcycles, will most likely not meet the requirements.
 This is also often true where after market installations have altered the original exhaust system in attempts to gain additional horsepower.

-The Michigan Department of Natural Resources (MDNR) introduced a voucher system during the 2000 use season as a tool to manage the long lines of ORV users waiting to enter the Silver Lake State Park on Saturdays, Sundays and Holidays.
+The Michigan Department of Natural Resources (MDNR) introduced a voucher system during the 2000 use season as a tool to manage the long lines of ORV users waiting to enter the Silver Lake State Park on Weekends and Holidays.

-Last year, the prohibition of alcoholic beverages was extended to encompass the Voucher Center Area.
-New for 2003: This year, parking vouchers will be distributed at 9 PM the day before the are used.
+The prohibition of alcoholic beverages was extended to encompass the Voucher Center Area.
+Parking vouchers will be distributed at 9 PM the day before the are used.
 In the past, these vouchers were distributed at 6 PM.
 Also, visitors are directed to look for signage along the west side of Ridge Road, near the intersection at Fox Road, for the starting point of Voucher Center lines.
 Vehicles will be directed to move from this point in an orderly line to gain access to the Voucher Distribution Center at the appropriate times.
 This will keep the line-up area for the park entrance off Fox Road clear until vouchers are actually being distributed.
 No voucher reservation program has been developed to date.
+For any specific questions about the voucher system, call the Silver Lake State Park directly at 231-873-3083.

 Operators Licensing and Training Requirements